-The CCRMPCache Creek Resources Management Plan and the CCIPCache Creek Improvements Program, as well as the companion Off Channel Mining PlanOCMP are intended to be evolutionary documents that adjust and change in response to new creek conditions.
-Adoption of the CCRMP in 1996will allowed the County to begin taking the first steps towards managing the resources of Cache Creek in a more balanced and sustainable manner.
-However, the plan shouldwas not be seen as a static vision of what the ultimate disposition of the creek will be in the future.
-As such,Rather, it iwas expected that the CCRMP wouldwill undergo periodic review and updating as additional data is gathered through monitoring and the success of habitat restoration projects and channel stabilization are known.
-The CCRMP is required to beshould be updated every ten years, at a minimum, in order to allow sufficient time for trends to become evident, yet still be early enough to change any policies that are having an unexpectedly adverse effect on resource management.
+The CCRMP and the CCIP, as well as the companion OCMP, are intended to be evolutionary documents that adjust and change in response to new creek conditions.
+Adoption of the CCRMP in 1996 allowed the County to begin taking the first steps towards managing the resources of Cache Creek in a more balanced and sustainable manner.
+However, the plan was not seen as a static vision of what the ultimate disposition of the creek will be in the future.
+Rather, it was expected that the CCRMP would undergo periodic review and updating as additional data is gathered through monitoring and the success of habitat restoration projects and channel stabilization are known.
+The CCRMP is required to be updated every ten years, at a minimum, in order to allow sufficient time for trends to become evident, yet still be early enough to change any policies that are having an unexpectedly adverse effect on resource management.